 When can military leaders criticize constitutionally protected speech?cialis 20mg>

 Last week General David Petraeus made news for speaking out against a Florida church’s plan to burn copies of the Koran.
 While many commended General Petraeus for his comments, a few others felt his tone was inappropriate.
-Over at the Democracy Arsenal, Michael Cohen worries that Petraeus may be discouraging other forms of free expression that are vital to the democratic process.
+Over at the Democracy Arsenal, Michael Cohen worries that Petraeus may be discouraging other forms of free expression that are vital to purchase viagra us the democratic process.

 Now I would imagine that Petraeus is correct, but there is something deeply disquieting about having a four-star general characterize an expression of constitutionally protected free speech as a danger to American troops and US national security operations.

 I sort of hate slippery slope arguments, but it seems to me that this is the very definition of a dangerous slippery slope.

 For example, would people be comfortable if Petraeus characterized an anti-war march as a threat to the US mission in Afghanistan?
 Or what if Petraeus condemned a Congressional vote to cut funding for a weapons program as a threat to US soldiers in the field?
 Such behavior would almost certainly overstep not just the letter of civil-military relations, but certainly the spirit.

 This past Friday Han criticized Ron Rosenbaum’s article, which suggested the United States should end drone attacks in Pakistan.
 In defense of the generic viagra us attacks, Han drew an analogy between bombing targets that don’t impose an immediate threat and preemptively attacking criminals who threaten your families safety.

 Suppose a bunch of villains surround your house and lock your family inside.
 They plan to break in and kill you all the next day.
 At night, when they are asleep, you see a chance to kill them – are you morally allowed to do so?
 The obvious answer is that you are, even if they are currently

 not posing any threat (they are not even conscious).
 Read more